amd/ryzen-ai-documentation/docs/vai_quant/pt.rst

 2. If some modules are called multiple times, uniqify them by defining multiple such modules and call them separately in the foward pass.

 3. Insert ``QuantStub`` and ``DeQuantStub``.
-Any sub-network from QuantStub to DeQuantStub in a forward pass will be quantized.
+Any sub-network from QuantStub to DeQuantStub in a forward pass is quantized.
 Multiple QuantStub-DeQuantStub pairs are allowed.

 4. Create Quantizer module from the ``QatProcessor`` library: